jverzani/SimpleExpressions.jl/docs/src/index.md

 ### Derivatives

-Symbolic expressions can be easily differentiated, though the operator is not exported.
-A variable to differentiate by should be specified, though when missing it is assumed there is a lone symbolic variable to differentiate by.
+Symbolic expressions can be easily differentiated.
+A method for `diff` is used, as that name is established in some other languages.
+A variable to differentiate by should be specified.
 The operator differentiates with respect to the variable assuming it represents a scalar quantity:

 ```@example expressions
-import SimpleExpressions: D
 @symbolic x p
-D(cos(x) - x * p)  # uses x
+diff(cos(x) - x * p, x)
 ```

 ```@example expressions
-D(cos(x) ~ x * p, p)
+diff(cos(x) ~ x * p, p)
 ```

 Here the derivative is used to take a step of Newton's method::

 ```@example expressions
 u = x^5 - x - 1
-du = D(u, x)
+du = diff(u, x)
 x0 = 2
 x0 - u(x0) / du(x0)
 ```